jonriber/tech-interview-prep/OOP/Theory/Core OOP/Polymorphism/polymorphism_oop.md

 # Polymorphism - OOP

-Polymosphism study appied to classes using python
+Polymosphism study appied to classes using python.

+Basically this means that an object has many forms, allowing objects of different classes to be treated through the same interface.

+In python there are two main types of polymoshpism:

+- Compile-time polymosphism (Method overloading) -> limited support in Python
+- Runtime polymosphism (Method overriding) -> Fully supported in Python

+## Methed Overriding

+When a subclass provides a specifc implementation of a method already defined in its superclass.